eflautt/ga-data-science/projects/unit-projects/project-4/readme.md

 #### Rubric: [Click here for the complete rubric](#).

-Based on the requirements, you can earn a maximum of **9** points on this project.
 Your instructors will score each of your standards using the scale below:

     Score | Expectations
     ----- | ------------